Ghosty-Tongue/aws-s3-downloader-gui/README.md

 Python3 - Thanks to dreamflasher (https://github.com/dreamflasher) for migrating from Python2 to 3!

 # Reason
 As I was going through, looking for public AWS S3 buckets that contained PII, I realized that I wanted to be able to download the XML and a subset of data to show companies what data they had exposed.
 I didn't want to do this manually and I wanted to be able to have ALL of the XML (AWS paginates S3 content per 1k keys).
+The GUI was added to enhance user experience and provide a more intuitive way of interacting with the application.

-# Use
+# Command-line Use
 - Just get the XML, downloaded to the working directory under a the subfolder [bucket_name]:
   - `./download_bucket.py -n [bucket_name] -x`